The Tragically Hip

 The Tragically Hip, often referred to simply as the Hip, was a Canadian rock band formed in Kingston, Ontario in 1984, consisting of vocalist Gord Downie, guitarist Paul Langlois, guitarist Rob Baker (known as Bobby Baker until 1994), bassist Gord Sinclair, and drummer Johnny Fay.
 They released 13 studio albums, two live albums, two EPs, and over 50 singles over a 33-year career.
 Nine of their albums have reached No. 1 on the Canadian charts.
 They have received numerous Canadian music awards, including 17 Juno Awards.
 Between 1996 and 2016, the Tragically Hip were the best-selling Canadian band in Canada and the fourth best-selling Canadian artist overall in Canada.

 Following Downie's diagnosis with terminal brain cancer in 2015, the band undertook a tour of Canada in support of their thirteenth album, Man Machine Poem.
 The tour's final concert, which would ultimately be the band's last show, was held at the Rogers K-Rock Centre in Kingston on August 20, 2016, and broadcast globally by the Canadian Broadcasting Corporation as a cross-platform television, radio and internet streaming special.

 After Downie died on October 17, 2017, the band announced in July 2018 that they would no longer perform under the name.
 The surviving members have, however, continued to pursue other musical projects, and have begun releasing deluxe reissues of their albums featuring previously unreleased songs from the band's archives.
+They have also since reunited for occasional special performances in collaboration with singer-songwriters such as Feist and William Prince.